sl-design-system/components/website/src/categories/components/text-field/accessibility.md

 ## WAI-ARIA
-WAI-ARIA Roles, States, and Properties for a text input provide essential information to assistive technologies and screen readers.
+WAI-ARIA Roles, States, and Properties for a text field provide essential information to assistive technologies and screen readers.
 They convey the text field's role, state, and additional properties to ensure accessibility and a better user experience for individuals using assistive technology.
 <sl-tooltip id="tooltip1">Specifies whether the attribute is always set in the component (no) or it can be provided by the developer (yes)</sl-tooltip>

 |Attribute | Value | Description | User supplied <sl-icon name="info" aria-describedby="tooltip1" size="md"></sl-icon> |